gdgcloudtorino/hoverboard/data/faq.md

 ### Language

-Presentations at GDG DevFest Together will be in Italian.
+Presentations at GDG DevFest will be in Italian and English.

 ### Event Attire

-GDG DevFest Together is a developer event, so please be comfortable and casual.
+GDG DevFest is a developer event, so please be comfortable and casual.
 There is no enforced dress code.

 ### No Soliciting

-No solicitation or selling of items or services is allowed at GDG DevFest Together.
+No solicitation or selling of items or services is allowed at GDG DevFest.
 Any attendee conducting these activities may be removed from the conference.